 Creepy Monotone: In the OVA, Rock's voice remains dead flat for nearly the whole duration after his master plan begins.
 Given his usual excitable nature, it gets unsettling fast.

 Cunning Linguist: It's unknown exactly how many languages Rock actually speaks (or at least understands) but they at least include Japanese, English, Russian and Chinese.
+He was also the first to figure out the language Hansel & Gretel were speaking with each other was Romanian note which was something Balalaika and Boris were mildly impressed with, and simultaneously a bit upset with themselves with for not catching that, since they served with several Romanians in Afghanistan.
 When Balalaika went to Japan for business, she even hired Rock as her interpreter.

 Cynicism Catalyst: Whereas the old Rock would have been moved by Fabiola's lingering idealism towards a morally-gray-world where justice and decency can exist if you want it to, the double-whammy of failing to save both Hansel and Gretel and Yukio from Balalaika's clutches has knocked that hope clean out of him.
 The only response he had instead is now a cold, apathetic, Revy-like snarl.